scindex/scindex/scindex.md

 ### Section: S02 - Observability
 _Provides insights into system behavior through logs, metrics, and traces, enabling debugging, monitoring, and performance analysis._

+- **S0200**: Observability Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Observability section.

 - **S0210**: Logging
   - *Description*: Record discrete events from applications and infrastructure.
 Essential for debugging, auditing, and understanding system activity.
   - *Examples*: Log4j, Winston, Serilog